-GLUCOSE: This test is specific for glucose; no substances excreted in urine other than glucose is known to give a positive result.
+Glucose: This test is specific for glucose; no substances excreted in urine other than glucose is known to give a positive result.
 The reagent area does not react with lactose, galactose, fructose, or reducing metabolites of drugs; e.g. salicylates and nalidixic acid.
-This test may be used to determine whether the reducing substances found in urine is glucose.
+This test may be used to determine whether the reducing substance is urine in durine and use and the provide the table to the termine whether the reducing substance is urine in durine in found in urine is glucose.
 Approximately 100 mg/dl glucose in urine is detectable.

-BILIRUBIN: The test has a sensitivity of 0.4-0.8 mg/dl bilirubin in urine.
-The test is considered specific for bilirubin in urine

-KETONE: The ketone test area provides semi-quantitative results and reacts with acetoacetic acid in urine.
+Bilirubin: The test has a sensitivity of 0.4-0.8 mg/dl bilirubin in urine.
+The test is considered specific for bilirubin in urine.
+Ketone: The ketone test area provides semi-quantitative results and reacts with acetoacetic acid in urine.
 This test does not react with beta-hydroxybutyric acid or acetone.
 The reagent area detects as little as 5-10 mg/dl acetoacetic acid in urine.

-SPECIFIC GRAVITY: The specific gravity test permits determination of urine specific gravity between 1.000 and 1.030.
+Specific Gravity: The specific gravity test permits determination of urine specific gravity between 1.000 and 1.030.
 In general, the specific gravity test correlates within 0.005 with values obtained with the reflective index method.

-BLOOD: At the time of reagent manufacture, this test when read as instructed has sensitivity to free hemoglobin of 0.015 mg/dl or 5-10 intact red blood cells/ μ L urine.
-This test is slightly more sensitive to free hemoglobin and myoglobin than to intact erythrocytes
+Blood: At the time of reagent manufacture, this test when read as instructed has sensitivity to free hemoglobin of 0.015 mg/dl or 5-10 intact red blood cells/μL urine.
+This test is slightly more sensitive to free hemoglobin and myoglobin than to intact erythrocytes.

-PH: The pH test area permits quantitative differentiation of pH values to one unit within the range of 5-9. pH reading is not affected by variation in the urinary buffer concentration.

-PROTEIN: The test area is more sensitive to albumin than to globulin, hemoglobin, Bence-Jones proteins, and mucoprotein; a negative result does not rule out the presence of these other proteins.
-The test area is sensitive to 15 mg/dl albumin.
-Depending on the inherent variability in clinical urine lesser concentration may be detected under certain conditions
+pH: The pH test area permits quantitative differentiation of pH values to one unit within the range of 5-9. pH reading is not affected by variation in the urinary buffer concentration.
+Protein: The test area is more sensitive to albumin than to globulin, hemoglobin, Bence-Jones proteins, and mucoprotein; a negative result does not rule out the presence of these other proteins.
+The result does not rule out the presence of these other proteins, test area is sensitive to 15 mg/dl albumin.
+Depending o The Depending on the inherent variability in clinical urine lesser concentration may be detected under certain conditions.

-UROBILINOGEN: This test will detect urobilinogen in concentrations as low as 0.2 EU/dl in urine.
+Urobilinogen: This test will detect urobilinogen in concentrations as low as 0.2 EU/dl in urine.
 The absence of urobilinogen in the specimen being tested cannot be determined with this test.

-NITRITE: At the time of reagent manufacture, this test has sensitivity to sodium nitrite of 0.075 mg/dl.
+Nitrite: At the time of reagent manufacture, this test has sensitivity to sodium nitrite of 0.075 mg/dl.
 Comparison of the reacted reagent area on a white background may aid in the detection of low levels of nitrite ion, which may otherwise be missed.
 This test is specific for nitrite and will not react with substances normally excreted in the urine

-LEUKOCYTES: This test can detect as low as 10-15 WBC/μL.
-This test will not react with erythrocytes or bacteria common in urine

-ASCORBIC ACID: This test can detect ascorbic acid in concentrations as low as 10 mg/dl
+Leukocytes: This test can detect as low as 10-15 WBC/μL.
+This Ascorbic Acid: This test can detect as row as roomon in urine. as low as 10 mg/dl in urine.